shinyaohtani/giturl/README.md

 ## What is giturl?

-`giturl`: A simple navigation tool for GitHub pages from local git-cloned directories Working deep in a git-cloned project and need to view its GitHub page? `giturl` simplifies this for you.
+`giturl`: A simple navigation tool for GitHub pages from local git-cloned directories.
+Working deep in a git-cloned project and need to view its GitHub page? `giturl` simplifies this for you.
 A single command unveils your repository's URL.
 Want more?
 It also opens your browser and goes straight to the page -- no extra steps needed. `giturl` streamlines your workflow, merging simplicity with sophistication.

 You can use `giturl` like: